plentz/jquery-maskmoney/README.md

  * showSymbol: set if the symbol must be displayed or not. default: false
  * symbolStay: set if the symbol will stay in the field after the user exists the field. default: false
  * thousands: the thousands separator. default: ','
- * decimal: the decimal separator. default:'.'
+ * decimal: the decimal separator. default: '.'
  * precision: how many decimal places are allowed. default: 2
  * defaultZero: when the user enters the field, it sets a mask using zero. default: true
  * allowZero: use this setting to prevent users from inputing zero. default: false